Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 I definitely found Book #2, The Hawthorne Legacy, to be more of what I expected the first book to be.
 This book was constantly putting my off-kilter with reveals and drama.
 I stayed on the edge of my seat for that one!

 Avery is a great heroine to follow.
 She’s strong, smart and independent but she also has a vulnerability to her that makes her an intriguing character to follow.
-I also find that characters that share a similar backstory tend to be very morose and Avery wasn’t like that at all.
-She wasn’t uber depressing to listen to, I appreciated her attitude towards everything.
+I also find that characters that share a similar backstory as her tend to be very morose and Avery wasn’t like that at all.
+She wasn’t uber depressing to listen to; I appreciated her attitude towards everything.
 And the fact of the matter is, the games won’t let her do it alone so it was fun to watch her interact with the other characters.

 The Hawthorne Brothers were a fun group.
 They’re all quirky and have such a great depth to their characters.
 It was fun to see their characters to evolve.